-Iceland was the first nation with a lesbian head of state.
-So it should come as no surprise their Pride celebration is pretty fun.
-That’s why it’s the grand finale of our Iceland Countryside & Reykjavik Pride.
-Read on to find out what we love about one of the biggest little gay-labrations in the world.
+Among other claims to fame, Iceland was the first nation with a lesbian head of state.
+So it should come as no surprise their Pride celebrations are pretty well received by the locals.
+The festivities are also also the the grand finale of our Countryside & Reykjavik Pride tour every August.
+Read on to find out what we love about one of the biggest little Pride parties in the world.

 It’s practically a national holiday.